ASIA-PACIFIC: First Contingent of U.S. Marines Lands in Australia

 In addition to alarming China, the Marine deployment and the other military moves in Asia raised concerns in Indonesia, according the Australian Boadcasting Corp.

 Entry filed under: Asia-Pacific, International Relief, National Security and Defense, Skills and Training.
-Tags: amphibious warfare, Australia, Australian Defence Forces, China, Defense, Disaster Relief, Marine Corps, Philippines, pirates, Singapore, South China Sea.
+Tags: amphibious warfare, Australia, Australian Defence Forces, China, Disaster Relief, Marine Corps, Philippines, pirates, Singapore, South China Sea, Topics.